hannesdelbeke/unload_maya_shelf/README.md

 - No confirm dialogue for easier use in scripting.
 - Adapted from the `deleteShelfTab` function.
   To allow easy diff in case of future updates I simply commented out the changes in code.
+See [diff](https://github.com/hannesdelbeke/unload_maya_shelf/commit/20c5063494d2657a2165a90a257423204a15769a)
 - Unloading a shelf won't be remembered in the next Maya session, if you auto load the shelf on startup (e.g. shelves in the shelves folder).
 The `unloadShelfTab` command is meant to be used together with `loadNewShelf` command, so you can load and unload shelves in a maya session